-- A referral and screening process that will be used to refer tenants to the projects, the screening criteria that will be used, and make reasonable accommodations to facilitate the admittance of persons with disabilities or the homeless into the project. - Marketing materials showing the Fair Housing and disability logos, slogans, or statements.
+- Show established and maintained relationships between the management agent and community service providers. - A referral and screening process that will be used to refer tenants to the projects, the screening criteria that will be used, and make reasonable accommodations to facilitate the admittance of persons with disabilities or the homeless into the project. - Marketing materials showing the Fair Housing and disability logos, slogans, or statements.